reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 **Public nodes** are reachable through a public-facing load balancer.
 The API gateway is hosted on these nodes.

 **Backend nodes** run services that clients reach via the API gateway.
-These nodes don’t receive Internet traffic directly.
+These nodes don't receive Internet traffic directly.
 The backend nodes might include more than one pool of VMs, each with a different hardware profile.
 For example, you could create separate pools for general compute workloads, high CPU workloads, and high memory workloads.

 **Management VMs** run the master nodes for the container orchestrator.